Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 Armand’s jaw set, his face stormy as he stood up.
 “Daria, I agreed to speak with you because I believed you were interested in an opportunity.
 Now, Jolda tells me you can be kind of peculiar—and that’s okay, I can deal with that—but I will not abide insult.”

 “I’m not insulting you.
 I’m simply expressing reservations.”

 “Those aren’t mutually exclusive,” Armand said.
 “Let me ask you, then: what are you doing to help?
-All I see is a rich Imperial girl living it easy in an occupied province!
-Okay, the Empire doesn’t do everything it can to make things better—but at least the IAS does something.”
+All I see is a rich Imperial girl taking it easy in an occupied province!
+Okay, the Empire doesn’t do everything it can to make things better, but at least the IAS does something.”

 “The question,” Daria said, “is whether such efforts accomplish anything.”